TAOTheCrab/CrabBot/README.md

 Mostly prints funny messages in reply to commands, with some additional voice functionality

 **This should be considered alpha-quality software.**
 There are some glaring bugs, missing features, and most of it is undocumented.

+**Do not use the setup.py, it is WIP**

 By default, use !crabhelp or "@*botname* help" to see a list of visible commands